WHAT IS THIS WEB PAGE ABOUT?

 TIME TO ADD PROJECTS FOR BOINC TO WORK ON

 If you have done the previous steps and encountered no problems, then at this point, you know that the BOINC client program daemon is working fine and will start as soon as your computer is turned on.
 You do not need to log in and start it each time because it is automatic now.
-It is running as user boinc and that it is running in directory /opt/BOINC.
+It is running as user boinc and that it is running in directory "/opt/BOINC".

 Time to add projects to work on because the default install has no work to do yet.
 Log into the BOINC user account and start the BOINC manager which you placed on the Desktop (in one of the earlier steps).
 Click on the Desktop boinc.sh shortcut link to launch the BOINC manager.
-From this point onwards (version 5.8.16 and better is easy to follow), follow the prompts and begin adding whichever projects you prefer to work on.
+From this point onwards (version 6.4.5 and better is easy to follow), follow the prompts and begin adding whichever projects you prefer to work on.
 Here is a List of BOINC Projects.

-Once you are done adding all the projects you wish to work with, it is worth suggesting to you that you should set BOINC to run at 100% since there are lots of programs that may confuse BOINC into waiting for other programs to finish.
-The "nice" level is quite low and this low nice value makes it so almost every process on your computer will have a higher priority than BOINC and therefore BOINC should not slow down your computer for what you usually do, whether this is your computer, file server, or whatever this computer is used for.
-In summary, you really shouldn't notice that BOINC is running at all.
+The "nice" level is quite low and this low "nice" value makes it so almost every process on your computer will have a higher priority than BOINC and therefore BOINC should not slow down your computer for what you usually do, whether this is your computer, file server, or whatever this computer is used for.
+In summary, you really should not notice that BOINC is running at all.
 If you want to check it out, use the top command to see it run (below is an example which shows an idle computer busy working at Einstein@home.
-You'll notice the Nice value of 19 for Einstein which allows almost every other program to have higher priority):
+You'll notice the Nice value of 19 for Einstein which keeps your computer busy while idle, yet allows almost every other program to have higher priority so that your computer always responds promptly for what you want to do):

 |